 Injuries in non-mobile babies are rare and must be further investigated by a paediatrician, even if an explanation seems plausible.
-All non-mobile babies with an injury should be discussed with a Hospital or Community Paediatrician or the Children's Emergency Department.
-Early Years Settings and Childminders working with non-mobile babies need to follow the Keeping Bristol Safe Partnership, "Multi Agency Guidance for Injuries in Non - Mobile babies".
+The mark/injury must be recorded along with the explanation given.
+All non-mobile babies with an injury will be discussed with a hospital or Community Paediatrician or the Children's Emergency Department who will make a decision on whether the baby needs to be examined by a medical professional made.

-Working with the DSL if staff need to use the procedure, it is important that as well as discussing this with and/or arranging for the baby to be examined by the Community Paediatrician, settings contact Social Care / First Response to request checks are made on the family.
+Early Years Settings and Childminders working with non-mobile babies need to follow the Keeping Bristol Safe Partnership, "Multi Agency Protocol for Injuries in Non-Mobile babies".
+If settings need to use the procedure, it is important that as well as discussing this with and/or arranging for the baby to be examined by the Community Paediatrician, settings contact Social Care / First Response to request checks are made on the family.
+The referrer will request the check under the non-mobile baby protocol.
 This information will be made available to the Community Paediatrician to help in any risk assessment of the injury.
-This is not the same as making a referral and parents should be reassured that this is the case, but it is important that they check to see if the baby is already known to Social Care.
+This is not the same as making a safeguarding referral and parents should be reassured that this is the case, but it is important that they check to see if the baby/family is already known to Social Care/Police.